apache/aurora/docs/hooks.md

 ## Generic Hooks

-There are five Aurora API Methods which any of the three hook types can attach to.
-Thus, there are 15 possible hook/method combinations for a single `.aurora` config file.
+There are seven Aurora API Methods which any of the three hook types can attach to.
+Thus, there are 21 possible hook/method combinations for a single `.aurora` config file.
 Say that you define `pre_` and `post_` hooks for the `restart` method.
-That leaves 13 undefined hook/method combinations; `err_restart` and the 3 `pre_`, `post_`, and `err_` hooks for each of the other 4 hookable methods.
-You can define what happens when any of these otherwise undefined 13 hooks execute via a generic hook, whose signature is:
+That leaves 19 undefined hook/method combinations; `err_restart` and the 3 `pre_`, `post_`, and `err_` hooks for each of the other 6 hookable methods.
+You can define what happens when any of these otherwise undefined 19 hooks execute via a generic hook, whose signature is:

 ```python
 generic_hook(self, hook_config, event, method_name, result_or_err, args*, kw**)